apigee/devrel/tools/hybrid-quickstart/README.md

 ## Clean up

-This tool includes a script to automatically the Apigee hybrid runtime resources (without deleting the Apigee Organization) to avoid paying for unused GKE clusters.
+This tool includes a script to automatically clean up the Apigee hybrid runtime resources (without deleting the Apigee Organization).

 **Note:** The cleanup script is designed to run on a standalone GCP project.
 If you provisioned the quickstart in a GCP project with other resources